New Nuclear Power Plants

 Clinton, Illinois Plant

 The African American Environmentalist Association has participated in the three Early Site Permit (ESP) hearings sponsored by the Nuclear Regulatory Commission (NRC).
 AAEA also attended the Combined Operating License (COL) meeting between Duke Power and NRC.
-Descriptions of these activities are below.
+Descriptions of these activities and the Clinton nuclear power plant are below.

 Exelon Wants To Build New Nuclear Plants

-Exelon is the nation's largest nuclear operator, with 17 reactors in Illinois, Pennsylvania and New Jersey.
+Exelon is the nation's largest nuclear operator, with 17 reactors in Illinois, Pennsylvania, and New Jersey.
 Exelon, corporate parent of Commonwealth Edison, is in the earliest stages of seeking regulatory approval for the new reactor in Clinton, where an older nuclear plant has operated since 1987.
-Antinuclear activists are trying to block construction of a new nuclear plant in Clinton, Ill., about 20 miles south of Bloomington.
+Antinuclear activists are trying to block construction of a new Clinton nuclear power plant in Illinois, about 20 miles south of Bloomington.

 The AAEA/NA-YGN contingent toured the Clinton Power Station.
 It is a Boiling Water Reactor (BWR) and the Radiological Control Area (RCA) includes the turbine building.
 After being issued dosimetry, they took a tour of the station, including a view of the fuel building, turbine building, and inside the containment dome (at power) where they could see the top of the reactor vessel covered with water.
 Howard King (pictured below) conducted the tour.